-Donate online: you can donate directly through Canada Helps using the form below:
+Donate online: You can donate directly through Canada Helps.

-Does your employer offer a gift-matching program?
-If your employer is present on Benevity, you can search for our profile and donate there.
-If not, you can let your employer know of your donation and inquire about the procedures to follow.
-You can also present our cause to your colleague!
+Donate through a gift-matching program: If your employer is present on Benevity, you can search for our profile and donate there.
+If not, you can let your employer know of your donation and inquire about the next steps.

-Through planned giving, you can make a contribution which expands beyond the present, changes lives, and helps build a better society for generations to come.
-Members can use a variety of different planned options.
-The planned giving brochure describes the various options.
+Make a planned donation: Through planned giving, you can make a contribution which expands beyond the present, changes lives, and helps build a better society for generations to come.
+Members can choose from a variety of different planned options.

 For further information, please contact the CMS Fundraising and Communications Officer at: